jameshfisher/jameshfisher.com/_posts/2024-03-14-how-can-i-capture-all-crashes-in-a-web-page.md

 ---
-title: "How can I capture all crashes in a web page?"
+title: How can I capture all crashes in a web page?
-tags: ["programming", "web"]
+tags:
+  - programming
+  - web
 ---

 Services like [Sentry](https://sentry.io/)